malpa222/portfolio/_pages/trends.md

 1. What kind of malware is on the rise right now?
 2. What standards and methodologies are used in the red-teaming world?
-3. How do cybersecurity companies protect businessess and organisations agains cyber-attacks? ## TODO

 ## What kind of malware is on the rise right now?